 The Court soon turned, however, to the question of how the Constitution limits the process by which the federal government regulates the states.
 In New York v.
-United States, the Congress had attempted to regulate in the area of low-level radioactive waste.
+United States, Congress had attempted to regulate in the area of low-level radioactive waste.
 In a 1985 statute, Congress provided that states must either develop legislation on how to dispose of all low-level radioactive waste generated within the state, or the state would be forced to take title to such waste, which would mean that it became the state's responsibility.
-The Court found that although the Congress had the authority under the Commerce Clause to regulate low-level radioactive waste, it only had the power to regulate the waste directly.
+The Court found that although Congress had the authority under the Commerce Clause to regulate low-level radioactive waste, it only had the power to regulate the waste directly.
 Here, Congress had attempted to require the states to perform the regulation, and decreed that the failure to do so would require the state to deal with the financial consequences of owning large quantities of radioactive waste.
-In effect, the Congress sought to "commandeer" the legislative process of the states.
+In effect, Congress sought to "commandeer" the legislative process of the states.
 In the New York case, the Court found that this power was not found in the text or structure of the Constitution, and it was thus a violation of the Tenth Amendment.

-A later case presented the question of the extent to which the Congress could regulate through a state's executive branch officers.
+A later case presented the question of the extent to which Congress could regulate through a state's executive branch officers.
 This case, Printz v.
 United States, involved the Brady Handgun Act.
-The Brady Handgun Act required state and local law-enforcement officers to conduct background checks on prospective handgun purchasers within 5 business days of an attempted purchase.
-This portion of the Act was challenged under the 10th Amendment, under the theory that Congress was without authority to "commandeer" state executive branch officials.
-After a historical study of federal commandeering of state officials, the Court concluded that commandeering of state executive branch officials was, like commandeering of the legislature, outside of Congress' power, and consequently a violation of the 10th Amendment.
+The Brady Handgun Act required state and local law-enforcement officers to conduct background checks on prospective handgun purchasers within five business days of an attempted purchase.
+This portion of the act was challenged under the Tenth Amendment, under the theory that Congress was without authority to "commandeer" state executive branch officials.
+After a historical study of federal commandeering of state officials was, like commandeering of the legislature, outside of Congress's power, and consequently a violation of the Tenth Amendment.

-Although the Federal government is prohibited from commandeering either the legislature or executive branch of a state, this does not appear to be the case with state judicial branches.
-The federal judicial system and the state judicial system were not intended to be as separate as the other branches of government, and the Supremacy Clause of the Constitution explicitly provides that state courts must governmental functions had proven impractical, and that the Court in 1976 had "tried to repair what did not need repair."
+Although the federal government is prohibited from commandeering either the legislature or executive branch of a state, this does not appear to be the case with state judicial branches.
+The federal judicial system and the state judicial system were not intended to be as separate as the other branches of government, and the Supremacy Clause of the Constitution explicitly provides that state courts must follow federal law, even if it overrides state laws or constitutions.
+So, there appears to be less of a concern regarding the "commandeering" of state courts.